AndrewYung724/Adaptive-Cruise-Control/README.md

 Fig.4 - TTC Derivation
 </p>

 TTC is simply the relative velocity over relative distance.
-This derivation simply takes care of the positive and negative cases of relative distance and velocity so we reach a compact and correct form of the metric.
+This derivation only taking care of the positive and negative cases of relative distance and velocity so we reach a compact and correct form of the metric.
 The TTC metric is robust against scenarios where the driver has a vehicle converging on his/her tail at a high speed.
 It also works in the best interest of traffic overall since it deters against any premature breaking.

 With our TTC defined, we insert the metric into an asymptotic function to map the TTC to a cost scalar.